Checkered Ninja

-Checkered Ninja (Ternet Ninja) is a 2018 Danish computer-animated comedy-drama film, directed by Anders Matthesen, and Thorbjørn Christoffersen, and based on Matthesen's 2016 novel Ternet Ninja.
+Checkered Ninja (Ternet Ninja) is a 2018 Danish adult animated comedy-drama film, directed by Anders Matthesen, and Thorbjørn Christoffersen, and based on Matthesen's 2000 novel Ternet Ninja and serves as a standalone sequel to Terkel in Trouble from 2004.
 It stars Anders Matthesen and Alfred Bjerre Larsen.

-The film was released on December 25, 2018, to positive response and box office success.
+The film was released on December 25, 2018, to a positive response and box office success.

 The film was dubbed to English in 2019, with an Irish cast, and the dubbed version was released on Amazon Prime and iTunes.
 The international sales of the film has been handled by LevelK Film while the dubbing was done by Moetion Films.

 Plot

-In Thailand, Danish businessman Philip Eberfø arrives to check on his new factory.
-As a boy accidentally uses his scarf to create a checkered ninja doll, Eberfø brutally beats him to death.
-At that moment, lightning strikes, causing the doll to be possessed by the spirit of Taiko Nakamura.
-As the Checkered Ninja ends up on a Danish cargo ship, he is picked up by Stewart Stardust, who gives the doll to his nephew Aske Stenstrøm as a birthday present.
-After the Ninja defends Aske's friend from a bully named Glenn, Aske learns that the doll is alive, and the two quickly become friends.
-The Checkered Ninja promises to help Alex, in exchange for revenge against Eberfø.
+In Thailand, Danish businessman Phillip Eppermint arrives to check on his new factory filled with child laborers.
+After a young boy named Quang accidentally uses his scarf to create a checkered ninja plush doll, Eppermint brutally beats the child to death.
+At that moment, lightning strikes, causing the doll to be possessed by the spirit of a deceased ninja.
+As the Checkered Ninja ends up on a Danish cargo ship, he is picked up by Stewart Stardust, who gives the doll to his nephew Alex Stenstrom as a birthday present.
+At school, the ninja defends Alex's friend, Odysseus, from a bully named Glenn using Alex’s voice.
+After school, Alex learns that the doll is alive after he insults Glenn.
+Glenn chases Alex throughout Albertslund and the doll quickly gets rid of him and the two quickly become friends.
+The ninja promises to help Alex in exchange for him unknowingly helping him get revenge against Eppermint using his lost credit card as a lie to return it to him.
+Alex realizes that Eppermint shares the same last name as his crush Jessica, then learns from his mother that Jessica’s dad is also called Phillip, so the ninja makes sure that Alex is invited to Jessica’s upcoming party on Saturday.

-Alex and the Ninja challenge Glenn to a fight, which Aske wins, causing Aske's love interest Jessica to invite him to her party.
-However, as the Ninja believes they should move on with the mission, Aske joins him unwillingly, and they arrive at Eberfø's house where the Ninja attempts to kill him.
-Eberfø escapes, and as Aske becomes angry with the Ninja for being too brutal, the Ninja makes Aske seem insane, causing Aske to be imprisoned in an asylum.
-While in the asylum, Aske and the Ninja strike a deal to bring down Eberfø without killing him: Aske inserts a packet of cocaine into the Checkered Ninja's body, intending to frame Eberfø for possession of illegal drugs, and follows Eberfø to the airport.
-As Eberfø arrives in Thailand, the Checkered Ninja jumps onto him.
-Police subsequently find Eberfø carrying the cocaine-stuffed Ninja, and Eberfø is promptly arrested.